Cloud9Bumsu/Deepjsccf_Autotune/README.md

 DeepJSCC-f AE autotunes the depth of the backbone layer of DeepJSCC-f.

-Code originate in paper [DeepJSCC-f: Deep Joint Source-Channel Coding of Images with Feedback](https://arxiv.org/abs/1911.11174), appearing in IEEE Journal on Selected Areas in Information Theory (JSAIT).
+Code originate from paper [DeepJSCC-f: Deep Joint Source-Channel Coding of Images with Feedback](https://arxiv.org/abs/1911.11174), appearing in IEEE Journal on Selected Areas in Information Theory (JSAIT).

 - [Arxiv](https://arxiv.org/abs/1911.11174)